no0b2no0b/Speaking-News/README.md

-# 🗣️ Speaking News - Python Project
+# 🗣️ Search engine - Python Project

-**Speaking News** is a simple Python application that fetches the latest news headlines and reads them aloud using a text-to-speech engine.
+**Search engine based on vocal command* is a simple Python application that fetches the latest news headlines after taking vocal command from the user.

 ---

 ## 🚀 Features

-- Speech Recognition feature is ued
+- Speech Recognition feature is used
 - Fetches real-time news
-- Converts text to speech using `pyttsx3`
 - Option to filter news by category

 ---